 - What is future self journaling exactly?

-- How to do future self journaling
+- My simple process to do future self journaling

 - Studies on future self journaling

-- Benefits of future self journaling
+- 4 benefits of future self journaling

 What is future self journaling exactly?